TEDOM L 12

-TEDOM L 12 is a low-entry intercity bus produced by now defunct bus manufacturing division of the company TEDOM from the Czech Republic from 2006 to 2012, when company ceased bus production.
+TEDOM L 12 is a low-entry intercity bus produced from 2006 to 2012 by the now defunct bus manufacturing division of the company TEDOM from the Czech Republic.
+The company ceased bus production in 2012.

 Construction features

 Structurally the TEDOM L 12 derived from fully low-floor urban model C 12.
 It coincides front, low-floor portion (340 mm above the ground) bus after the second door, located approximately in the middle of the vehicle length.
 The rear of the bus is accessible by two stairs.
 TEDOM L 12 is a two-axle bus with monocoque body.
 Frame chassis is welded thin-walled hollow sections of stainless steel.
 The cladding is formed from aluminum-voltage plates, front of the bus and roof are made of fiberglass.
 The interior is insulated by mats with aluminum foil.
 Toughened glass windows are glued to the body.
 To access and egress serving two double, electro-actuated doors on the right side, while both flows into low-floor space.
 Motor and transmission are located under the floor in the back, high-floor of the bus.
 The three gas cylinders (each with a volume of 320 L) for CNG are located on the roof in front of the car.
-From the producer was offered also a diesel version with the designation L 12 D, but its production had no plans in the near future.
+The manufacturer also offered a diesel version with the designation L 12 D, but its production was not planned in the near future.